- Lead Web Designer

 - Project management

 Seattle Credit Union is Seattle’s first credit union.
-From back in 1933 until now they’ve grown every month to meet the needs of its members.
-As you can imagine, a financial institution with over 50,000 members, a billion dollars in assets, and approach 90 years of history, they have a lot of different types of products and services to deliver on.
+From back in 1933 until now they’ve grown every month to meet the needs of their members.
+As you can imagine, a financial institution with over 50,000 members, a billion dollars in assets, and approaching 90 years of history, they have a lot of different types of products and services to deliver on.
 That’s why we had to rebuild the website from scratch, starting with the very basics of information hierarchy.